Jammu and Kashmir: 60-year-old woman killed in alleged cross-border firing in Poonch district

 Unidentified local residents from the village told the Greater Kashmir that the two women were trying to shift their cattle from an open verandah to a shed when a mortar shell struck the structure.
 Block Medical Officer Mendhar Parvez Khan said that Resham Bi was killed on the spot while another woman, identified as Hakam Bi, was injured.

-Resham Bi was first taken to a nearby local facility but was later shifted to a sub district hospital in Mendhar.
+Hakam Bi was first taken to a nearby local facility but was later shifted to a sub district hospital in Mendhar.
 From there, she was referred to a hospital in Rajouri because of her critical injuries.
 “The intensity of shelling was heavy and we had to rush around eight ambulances in the area in the early morning hours to ensure timely shifting of all the casualties,” Khan added.

 Defence spokesperson Lieutenant Colonel Devender Anand said that Pakistan initiated the “unprovoked ceasefire violation” by firing with small arms and then resorted to intense shelling along the Line of Control in Balakote and Mendhar sectors.
 “Indian Army retaliated befittingly,” he added.
 “The firing stopped at about 2.45 am.”